devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 # Additional Commands for Practice

-  1. Create a user with
+  1. Create a group with custom GID*